khusanboyIbragimov/burger/README.md

-#Eat Da Burger!
+## Eat Da Burger!

-### Overview
+## Overview
 A Node, Express, Handlebars, and MySQL burger app that lets users input the names of burgers they'd like to eat... and then devour them!
 Please check out the launched app on Heroku [here](https://guarded-springs-49861.herokuapp.com/)!

-## Description on how to use the app
+### Description on how to use the app
-The burger app allows the user to add a type of burger using a form and submit button.
-The burger then shows up to the left of the page with a "Eat me" button, allowing the user to eat the burger.
+The burger app allows the user to add a type of burger using a form and "Place Order" button.
+The burger then shows up to the left of the page with a "Devour it" button, allowing the user to eat the burger.
 The eaten burger then moves to the right of the page.

-## Requirements
+### Requirements
-Create a burger logger with MySQL, Node, Express, Handlebars and Sequelize.
-Use Node and Sequelize to query and route data in app, and Handlebars to generate HTML.
+Create a burger logger with MySQL, Node, Express, Handlebars.

 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.